gvwilson/thirdbit/src/fiction/cloudherd/index.md

 *The troll looked at her sympathetically.
 "Everything."*

-*Noxy rubbed her arm
+*Noxy looked at her forearms,
-where writing that no human being had ever read ran from her elbow to her wrist.
+where writing that no human being had ever read ran from elbow to wrist.
 "Like magic?"*

 *The troll nodded.